Deanfost/Material-Weather/README.md

 of a specific day.

 ## Your Better Half
 Maybe you're one for the details - we are too.
-In "Current Details" you'll have access to data such as the current wind speed and direction, precipitation chance, humidity, and more.
+Down below, "Current Details" will give you access to data such as the current wind speed and direction, precipitation chance, humidity, and more.
 Down below, you can check out sunrise and sunset times.

 ## Notifications